Walid-Ahmed/ML_Datasets/README.md

  The dataset consists of 27,588 images belonging to two separate classes: Parasitized/ Uninfected.
  The number of images per class is 13,794 images per each.
 The dataset is  originally from this [link](https://lhncbc.nlm.nih.gov/publication/pub9932))

+[INFO] Total images of datasets/NIHmalaria is 27558 [INFO] Total images of datasets/NIHmalaria/Parasitized is 13779 [INFO] Total images of datasets/NIHmalaria/Uninfected is 13779

  ![Sample curve output from training cats vs dogs dataset](https://github.com/Walid-Ahmed/ML_Datasets/blob/master/sampleImages/sample_NIHmalaria.png)